Doughnuts (with Pumpkin and Sweet Potato)

 - ½ cup sweet potato puree

-- 1 tablespoon trans-fat-free soft tub margarine spread or butter, melted
+- 1 tablespoon trans-fat-free soft tub margarine spread or plant-based butter, melted

 - 1 teaspoon pure vanilla extract